segment-integrations/analytics-ios-integration-comscore/README.md

 ## Usage

 After adding the dependency, you must register the integration with our SDK.
-To do this, import the Mixpanel integration in your `AppDelegate`:
+To do this, import the ComScore integration in your `AppDelegate`:

 ```
 #import <Segment-ComScore/SEGComScoreIntegrationFactory.h>